 This occurred thanks in part to Gaetane’s testimony before HALDE.

 Discrimination on the basis of poverty now even has a name: “povertyphobia”.
-The name was chosen by ATD Fourth World and announced on October 17, 2016, World Day for Overcoming Extreme Poverty.
+The name was chosen by ATD Fourth World and announced on October 17, 2016, World Day for Overcoming Poverty.

 Sadly, Gaetane is no longer with us.
 But her courage inspires us to move forward.

 *‘Merging Knowledge’ is a dynamic that enables people in poverty to communicate knowledge gained from their life experiences to professionals such as social workers, researchers, or other recognized experts.
 The combination of different types of knowledge results in more a more comprehensive and inclusive approach to understanding poverty and working to overcome it.